 The Principles & Standards for Quality Charter School Authorizing, first established in 2004, reflect the lessons learned by experienced authorizers.
-This foundational resource for NACSA has been used to guide authorizing practices across the country and has been referenced in state statutes.
-It focuses on the ends that authorizers should be aiming to attain in creating and upholding high expectations for the schools they charter while recognizing that there are many means of getting there.
+This foundational resource for NACSA has been used to guide authorizing practices across the country and is referenced in state statutes.
+It focuses on the ends that authorizers should aim to attain in creating and upholding high expectations for the schools they charter while recognizing there are many means of getting there.
 The Principles articulate a set of beliefs about quality charter school authorizing.
-The Standards identify core authorizer responsibilities and describe how the principles are upheld within each core responsibility.
+The Standards identify core authorizer responsibilities and describe how the principles are upheld within each responsibility.
 Consult this resource often as a guide to understanding and fulfilling the critical responsibilities of charter school authorizers.

 Principles for Quality Charter School Authorizing

 A quality authorizer engages in responsible oversight of charter schools by ensuring that schools have both the autonomy to which they are entitled and the public accountability for which they are responsible.
 The following three responsibilities lie at the heart of the authorizing endeavor, and authorizers should be guided by and fulfill these Core Principles in all aspects of their work: